IlyaLevanovich/Maze/README.md

 # Maze
-## It is necessary to go through the maze while avoiding collisions with the deadly zones ##
+## It is necessary to go through the maze, avoiding collisions with the deadly zones using the shield ##